lorin/epidemic-register/README.md

 # Beating the CAP theorem: the epidemic register
+## Or: fun with TLA+ and Alloy

 *Note: This is currently a work in progress.*

-The CAP theorem states that distributed data structures cannot have all three of the following properties:
+The CAP theorem, originally conjectured by Eric Brewer, claims that distributed data structures cannot have all three of the following properties:

-* consistency
+* Consistency
-* availability
+* Availability
-* partition tolerance
+* Partition tolerance

+## You can't beat the CAP theorem!
+Gilbert and Lynch proved it

-Alas, there's no way to beat the CAP theorem for *linearizable* consistency.
-However, what about the weaker (but still strong) *sequential consistency*?
+It's true.
+There's no way to beat the CAP theorem if your system needs *linearizable* consistency.
+Gilbert and Lynch proved that it's impossible to have all three properties.
-Well, you still can't beat the CAP theorem in the general case.

-However, if you're willing to settle for sequential consistency, it turns out that there is a data structure that has all three properties: the *epidemic register*.
+If we weaken the consistency requirements from linearizable to sequential consistency, that it becomes possible to beat the CAP theorem with certain distributed data structures.
+The *epidemic register* is one such
+example: you can have sequential consistency, available, and partition tolerance with it!

 This post uses that register as an example to explain the CAP theorem, as well as illustrate how to do some formal specifying use TLA+ and Alloy.